hth313/boost41/doc/xmemory.rst

 .. note::

-   Large extended memory as optionally available on the HP-41CL using a custom firmare is fully supported by all these functions as they go through the entry points provided by the mainframe firmware.
+   Large extended memory as optionally available on the HP-41CL using a custom firmare is fully supported by all these functions, as they use the official entry points.

 Random data file access